mildred/terraform-provider-sys/website/docs/r/file.html.md

 ---
-layout: "local"
+layout: "remote"
-page_title: "Local: local_file"
+page_title: "Remote: remote_file"
-sidebar_current: "docs-local-resource-file"
+sidebar_current: "docs-remote-resource-file"
 description: |-
-  Generates a local file from content.
+  Generates a remote file from content.
 ---

-# local_file
+# remote_file

-Generates a local file with the given content.
+Generates a remote file with the given content.

-~> **Note** When working with local files, Terraform will detect the resource as having been deleted each time a configuration is applied on a new machine where the file is not present and will generate a diff to re-create it.
+~> **Note** When working with remote files, Terraform will detect the resource as having been deleted each time a configuration is applied on a new machine where the file is not present and will generate a diff to re-create it.
 This may cause "noise" in diffs in environments where configurations are routinely